-Appreciate fall’s wonderful display whether on land or on the water.
-Take a trip to six of the best leaf-peeping spots in America.
+You can appreciate fall’s wonderful display, whether on land or water, via a hike, drive, boat ride and more.
+Use these expert tips to take a trip to six of the best leaf-peeping spots in North America.

 Star foliage: Reddish-orange mountain maples; purple sumacs; gold and yellow hickory, poplars, birch, elms and ginkgoes; crimson and scarlet dogwood, sassafras, red oak and maples

-Peak overall color: Late September in the northern New England states of Maine and New Hampshire; around late October in the southern New England states of Connecticut, Massachusetts and Rhode Island
+Peak overall color: Mid- to late September in the northern New England states of Maine and New Hampshire; around mid-October in the southern New England states of Connecticut, Massachusetts and Rhode Island

 Renowned for its Technicolor autumn display, New England is a leaf-peeper’s paradise, and Canada’s maples, red oaks, aspens and tamaracks are a sight to behold during the fall.
 A Canada and New England cruise provides the perfect setting for a peaceful foliage tour.
-(Plus, you can also view seaside villages, tour opulent mansions and learn about U.S. colonial history.)
-Itinerary highlights may include an exceptional fall foliage display at Boston Common and Public Garden, America’s oldest park; Frenchman Bay in Bar Harbor, Maine; Montreal Botanical Garden and Irving Nature Park in Saint John, New Brunswick.
+(Plus, you can view seaside villages, tour opulent mansions, and learn about U.S. Colonial history.)
+Itinerary highlights may include an exceptional fall foliage display at Boston Common and Public Garden, America’s oldest park; Frenchman Bay in Bar Harbor, Maine; Montreal Botanical Garden; and Irving Nature Park in Saint John, New Brunswick.

-Book a voyage aboard any of the lines that cruise this region in the fall: Holland America, Princess, Royal Caribbean, Norwegian, Cunard, Carnival, Seabourn and Silversea are some options.
-Itineraries vary by length and route, and feature many ports of call.
-Embarkation homeports in the U.S. include New York, Boston and Baltimore, while Canadian sailings typically depart from Montreal and Quebec.
+Book a voyage aboard any of the lines that cruise this region in the fall, such as Holland America, Princess, Royal Caribbean, Norwegian, Cunard, Carnival, Seabourn and Silversea.
+Itineraries vary by length and route, and they feature many ports of call.
+Embarkation homeports in the U.S. include New York, Boston and Baltimore, while Canadian sailings typically depart from Montreal and Quebec City.

-As an example for pricing, a five-night round-trip voyage from New York on Regal Princess (Princess Cruises) at the end of October is $449 per person, as of this writing.
-Check out NEA Travel for more cruise deals!
+As an example for pricing, a seven-day round-trip voyage from New York on Emerald Princess (Princess Cruises) in October is $798 per person (kids sail free), as of this writing.
+Check out NEA Travel for more cruise deals.

 2. Leaf-peep by ATV in Killington, Vermont